Interact with AI agents

 - For best results, start new threads for new topics or questions.

 You can trigger AI agents through Port's actions and automations, allowing you to integrate AI capabilities into your existing workflows.
+When configuring an action or automation, you can choose to invoke a specific agent or send the request to the agent router.

 For example, when a new incident is created in Port, you can trigger an agent that: